yunhsincynthiachen/Lab2/readme.md

 ####Configuration for Google Custom Search API

+Go to the [Google Console](https://console.developers.google.com) and create a new project.
+Once your project is created go into the project and select the API tab on the left.
+Search for custom search and add the Google Custom Search API to your project.
+Under credentials create a new api key.
+Select server key and copy down this value.
+This needs to be teh value for your URL parameter "key"

 https://cse.google.com/cse/all

 That link is where you can add a new custom search engine for your application.